 Here are some deep cleaning housekeeping tips from Polo & Tweed.
 Download your free housekeeping checklist too!
-Click To TweetIf you have a housekeeper, you may have considered having a checklist for them to follow.
+Click To TweetIf you have a housekeeper, you may have considered having a Housekeeping checklist for them to follow.
 They are probably well-versed in the daily cleaning routine of your house; however, do they know which areas to focus on when they are doing a deep clean?
+These deep cleaning tips might come in handy!

 Having a checklist will ensure your housekeeper knows exactly what needs doing in each room and will give you peace of mind that all required tasks are being done.